-To ensure that port operations minimise consumption of fresh water and prevent pollution of surrounding waters (marine and surface water) and marine sediments and comply with relevant guidelines.
+To ensure that port operations minimise consumption of fresh water and prevent pollution of surrounding waters (marine and surface water) and marine sediments and comply with relevant quidelines.

-· Comply with relevant regulations and adopted guidelines including:
+Comply with relevant regulations and adopted guidelines including:

-- Marine Pollution Act. - Waste Management and Pollution Control Act. - Water Act. - Australian and New Zealand Guidelines for Fresh and Marine Water Quality (2000). - Water Quality Objectives for the Darwin Harbour Region Background Document, Declaration of Beneficial Uses and Objectives, Darwin Harbour Region. - Darwin Harbour Strategy (Darwin Harbour Advisory Committee) (2010). - Avoid contamination on the wharf and clean up any spills should they occur, to prevent contamination entering the stormwater runoff. - Develop and implement a Stormwater Management Plan for East Arm Wharf that includes short, medium and long term actions and allows for appropriate management of stormwater.
-Key features of the plan include: - The bulk liquids area has a bunded area and a spills tank to contain leaks or spillage. - The container storage areas and the north western part of the wharf does not have a stormwater collection or treatment system and therefore requires activities to minimise emissions and have enhanced cleaning. - The remainder of the wharf around the bulk minerals loading area, storage shed and the new refrigerated container area has a stormwater drainage system that was modified to divert stormwater to nearby Pond F. - Pond F overflows to Pond L, which can then be pumped into Pond E. - The Marine Supply Base diverts stormwater through a Gross Pollutant Trap (GPT), which removes sediments, hydrocarbons, debris and litter prior to discharge to the harbour. - Stormwater in the stockpile area passes through the series of ponds prior to entering Pond E and finally migrates through the pond wall to the harbour. - Fort Hill Wharf was not designed with a stormwater collection system.
-Most activities conducted there are low risk to the stormwater, however measures are in place to avoid spills and residual emissions during bunkering and waste management activities. - · Implementation of appropriate spill cleanup procedures and plans. - In addition to clean up of spills, implement procedures to ensure general clean ups are undertaken and that catchment areas are kept free of contaminants. - Where land has been cleared and is no longer required, stabilisation of surface soils will be undertaken through methods such as rehabilitation. - · Monitor water for pollutants. - Consider potential water contamination issues for proposed developments. - · Practice appropriate disposal of wastes. - · Clean up spills and residual emissions. - · Reporting all environmental impacts. - Regular review of potable water use efficiency and implementation of water saving initiatives where practical.

-Regular review of the efficiency of water management measures to ensure implementation of continuous improvement.
+- Marine Pollution Act. - Waste Management and Pollution Control Act. - Water Act. - Australian and New Zealand Guidelines for Fresh and Marine Water Quality. - Water Quality Objectives for the Darwin Harbour Region Background Document, Declaration of Beneficial Uses and Objectives, Darwin Harbour Region. - Darwin Harbour Strategy (Darwin Harbour Advisory Committee) (2019). - Avoid contamination on the wharf and clean up any spills should they occur, to prevent contamination entering the stormwater runoff. - East Arm Wharf stormwater is managed in the following ways: - The bulk liquids area has a bunded area and a spills tank to contain leaks or spillage. - The container storage areas and the north western part of the wharf does not have a stormwater collection or treatment system and therefore requires activities to minimise emissions and have enhanced cleaning. - The remainder of the wharf around the bulk minerals loading area, storage shed and the new refrigerated container area has a stormwater drainage system that was modified to divert stormwater to nearby Pond F. - Pond F overflows to Pond L, which can then be pumped into Pond E. - The Marine Supply Base diverts stormwater through a Gross Pollutant Trap (GPT), which removes sediments, hydrocarbons, debris and litter prior to discharge to the harbour. - Stormwater in the stockpile area passes through the series of ponds prior to entering Pond E and finally migrates through the pond wall to the harbour. - Fort Hill Wharf was not designed with a stormwater collection system.
+Most activities conducted there are low risk to the stormwater, however measures are in place to avoid spills and residual emissions during bunkering and waste management activities. - Implementation of appropriate spill clean-up procedures and plans. - In addition to clean up of spills, implement procedures to ensure general clean ups are undertaken and that catchment areas are kept free of contaminants. - Where land has been cleared and is no longer required, stabilisation of surface soils will be undertaken through methods such as rehabilitation. - Monitor water for pollutants. - · Consider potential water contamination issues for proposed developments. - · Practice appropriate disposal of wastes. - · Clean up spills and residual emissions. - Reporting all environmental incidents. - Regular review of potable water use efficiency and implementation of water saving initiatives where practical. - Regular review of the efficiency of water management measures to ensure implementation of continuous improvement.